dapr/quickstarts/hello-world/README.md

 This calls out to the Redis cache to retrieve the latest value of the "order" key, which effectively allows the Node.js app to be _stateless_.

-## Step 3 - Run the Node.js App with Dapr
+## Step 3 - Run the Node.js app with Dapr

 1. Install dependencies: